by Brett Biebel

 —Timothy Schaffert, author of The Swan Gondola

-—Aaron Burch, author of Stephen King’s The Body, Founding Editor of Hobart
+—Aaron Burch, author of The Year of the Buffalo

 —Srijani Ganguly, Vestal Review